 4 Klax: Ooh!

 6 Klax or a crossing the board X formation: OOOH YEAHHHH!!!!

 In Max Payne 2, Max has a fever dream that features the disembodied voice of Mona Sax having a really good time with someone (likely Max himself, as at this point in the game the sexual tension between the two has pretty much reached its breaking point, and Max literally can't stop fantasizing about her, even while suffering from near-fatal gunshot wounds).

 This sound.
 If it sounds a bit off, that's because this was taken from Silent Hill 4.
 (Warning: think about what this trope means before clicking the link without headphones on.)

 Richard: Good job, Cale!
 I'll help you bury the body!

-In a recent Girls with Slingshots strip it has been revealed that Melody is so loud during sex that the police have been called by neighbors who thought an exorcism was going on.
-In her defense, Melody is deaf and thus has no idea how loud she is.
+In a Girls with Slingshots strip it has been revealed that Melody is so loud during sex that the police have been called by neighbors who thought an exorcism was going on.
+Particularly funny since she's deaf.

 The episode "A Hunka Hunka Burns in Love", has one scene in which Homer injects himself with Mr. Burns' aphrodisiac.
 Then it cuts to Homer rushing up the stairs carrying Marge in a lustful manner.
 Then cuts to a post-sex scene: